vouksh/PingLogger/README.md

   * Use these buttons to start or stop all of the loggers at the same time.

 ## Trace Route ##
 There is a built-in trace route utility that will help you diagnose issues with timeouts and high latency.
 It's similar to the TRACERT command in Windows [Click here to find out more info about TRACERT](https://support.microsoft.com/en-us/help/314868/how-to-use-tracert-to-troubleshoot-tcp-ip-problems-in-windows)
+This function is only available to Windows users due to the lack of TTL returned back from the Ping library in other OS's

 * Access it by clicking the Run Trace Route button ![RunTraceRoute](Resources/Help/RunTraceButton.jpg)
 * In the new window, click Run Trace to see the hops that are being taken to reach the destination.
   * ![TraceRouteControl](Resources/Help/TraceRouteControl.jpg)
 * It will do a quick normal ping, then start tracing through the hops.
 * Clicking the small plus sign ![PlusSign](Resources/Help/TracePlus.jpg) will add that host/IP to the main window so that you can start logging pings against that as well.

-## Running Requirements ##
-Now cross-platform.
-Binaries only issued for Windows Application is fully self-contained and does not require .NET Core 3.1 to be installed prior.

 ## Developer Requirements ##
 * Visual Studio 2019 or newer (VS Code may work - not tested!)